sindresorhus/grunt-concurrent/readme.md

 	}
 });

-// tasks of target1 run concurrently, after they all finished, tasks of target2 run concurrently,
-// instead of target1 and target2 run concurrently.
-grunt.registerTask('default', ['concurrent:target1', 'concurrent:target2']);
+// Tasks of target1 run concurrently, after they all finished, tasks of target2 run concurrently, instead of target1 and target2 running concurrently. grunt.registerTask('default', ['concurrent:target1', 'concurrent:target2']);
 ```